Children's Hospital is part of the UPMC family.

 Since the effects of the sedatives may take up to 24 hours to wear off completely, you should plan to take your child directly home – not to a restaurant.
 Your child may have a light meal if he or she wants it.
 It is a good idea to take it easy for a few more hours at home.
 While the sedative is still wearing off, your child may feel groggy and uncoordinated.

 After the sedation has completely worn off, your child may resume his or her normal diet.
 It is generally recommended that people who have had endoscopies should not to go to work, drive, or operate any dangerous machinery for the rest of the day.
 Your child's doctor may give other special instructions.

 The doctor may discuss what he or she saw during the exam while your child is still resting.
 If a biopsy was obtained, the doctor will contact you with the results when they become available.
-He or she will be able to suggest treatments based on the results of the endoscopy and/or biopsy.
+He or she will be able to suggest treatments based on the results of the upper endoscopy and/or biopsy.

 Learn about other Intestinal Transplant Patient Procedures.